Methodology

 References

-Latour, B., and S. Woolgar.
-1979.
-Laboratory Life: The Construction of Scientific Facts.
+Latour, B., & Woolgar, S. (1979).
+Laboratory life: The construction of scientific facts.
 Sage Publications, Beverly Hills.